Connection problem of the first Painlev\'{e} transcendents with large initial data: Abstract

 \section{Abstract}

-In previous work, Bender and Komijani (2015 J. Phys.
+In previous work, Bender and Komijani (2015 \textit{J. Phys.
 A: Math.
-Theor.
-48 475202) showed that the separatrix solutions to the first Painlev\'e (PI) equations are determined by a $\mathcal{PT}$-symmetric Hamiltonian, and a sequence of initial conditions give rise to separatrix solutions.
-In the present work, we consider the initial value problem of the PI equation in a more general setting, and show that the initial conditions $y(0)$ and $y'(0)$ located on a sequence of curves $\Gamma_n$, $n=1,2,\dots$, will give rise to separatrix solutions, and we find the limiting form equation of the curves $\Gamma_{n}$ as $n\to\infty$.
-These curves separate the singular solutions and oscillating solutions of PI.
-Our analytical asymptotic formula of $\Gamma_n$ match the numerical results remarkably well, even for small $n$.
+Theor.} 48, 475202) studied the first Painlev\'e (PI) equation and showed that the sequence of initial conditions giving rise to separatrix solutions could be asymptotically determined using a $\mathcal{PT}$-symmetric Hamiltonian.
+In the present work, we consider the initial value problem of the PI equation in a more general setting.
+We show that the initial conditions $(y(0),y'(0))=(a,b)$ located on a sequence of curves $\Gamma_n$, $n=1,2,\dots$, will give rise to separatrix solutions.
+These curves separate the singular and the oscillating solutions of PI.
+The limiting form equation $b^2/4 - a^3=f_n \sim A n^{6/5}$ for the curves $\Gamma_{n}$ as $n\to\infty$ is derived, where $A$ is a positive constant.
+The discrete set $\{f_n\}$ could be regarded as the nonlinear eigenvalues.
+Our analytical asymptotic formula of $\Gamma_n$ matches the numerical results remarkably well, even for small $n$.
+The main tool is the method of uniform asymptotics introduced by Bassom et al. (1998 \textit{Arch.
+Rational Mech.
+Anal.} {143}, 241--271) in the studies of the second Painlev\'e equation.

 {\it MSC 2010}: 33E17; 34M55; 41A60.